MitchellShiell/moduleA/README.md

 # moduleA

-This is the first test module, Version number 2
+This is a repo used as a submodule in the [bridge POC repo](https://github.com/MitchellShiell/bridge)